tarunocean/android-instant-apps/README.md

-# Android Instant Apps - Sample code collection
+# Android Instant Apps - This is a Sample code collection

 This repo has been migrated to [github.com/android/app-bundle][1].
 Please check that repo for future updates.
 Thank you!